Health & Well-being

 Exeko consists of several programs to achieve its objective of bringing people together through creativity, like idAction Mobile, a mobile caravan that travels the streets of Montreal and supplies books, writing kits and art supplies to those living in vulnerable housing or without a home.
 Since 2006, Nadia has taught workshops to prisoners to ensure they have the tools to be active participants in society; many of the 37,000 incarcerated adults in Canada are young and have low education levels, which create barriers for integration in formal avenues of society.
 Her technique meets people where they are through art-based practices to connect them to philosophy.
 Exeko is also stewarding social innovation labs around inclusive culture, knowledge, and discourse to inform systems level interventions within the government of Quebec.This has resulted in the uptake of a new Charter for an Inclusive, Accessible and Equitable culture to guide prominent cultural institutions in Quebec around more inclusive and equitable practices, such as Le Grands Ballets Canadiens, The Fine Arts Museum as well as the National Public Library.

 In 2018, Nadia began a fellowship with the Community Knowledge Exchange and is currently taking what she’s learned about intellectual mediation to unpack the tensions and convergences of the practices of social and cultural transformations.
-She is also an Executive Committee member of the Canadian Commission for Unesco and a board member of the Quebec Research Fund for Society and Culture.
+She is also a board member of the Quebec Research Fund for Society and Culture.